jazzband/wagtailmenus/docs/source/rendering_menus/template_tag_reference.rst

 No         ``bool``             ``True``
 =========  ===================  =============

-Item repetition settings set on each page are respected by default, but you can add ``allow_repeating_parents=False`` to ignore them, and not repeat any pages in sub-menus when rendering multiple levels.
+Item repetition settings that are set on each page are respected by default, but you can add ``allow_repeating_parents=False`` to ignore them and not repeat any pages in sub-menus when rendering multiple levels.

 -----